 In most instances, student complaints are resolved satisfactorily by the education provider.
 If the complaint relates to the quality of a course or a fitness to practise issue about a member of staff who is a pharmacist or a technician, students may want to raise a concern with the GPhC.

 Every year a small number of foundation trainees will encounter problems with their designated supervisor and/or training placement.
 These can range from personal problems to issues relating to employment law.
 Whatever the problem, it is best to seek advice at the earliest possible opportunity.

 At some point in our working lives, we might need to deal with people whom we just do not like or are simply unable to get along with.
 If trainees find that they are clashing with their designated supervisor on a personal level, in the first instance it could be best to try to talk to the designated supervisor.
 Whilst it may be difficult to approach a designated supervisor, managing and resolving problems is a useful skill for all trainees to develop as their careers progress.
 Also, the GPhC expects trainees to demonstrate as one of their competencies the ability to handle conflict effectively.
-For further information on how to build positive workplace relationships, see our fact sheet.

 If the problems with a designated supervisor go beyond a simple personality clash, for example, if a trainee is being bullied, they may find it difficult to approach their designated supervisor.
 In these instances trainees could try any of the following:-